victordomingos/Count-files/README.md

 `countfiles --supported-types`

-### Count how many files there are for each extension
+### Counting how many files are there for each extension

 Count all files in current working directory and all of its subdirectories, ignoring hidden files and hidden subdirectories: